msfninja/wcs/README.md

 The tool itself represents a server that runs on the machine that you want to be able to perform certain tasks on, and a web client that you can access from any device on your LAN or worldwide if you configure your router's NAT with your ISP.

-The web client is a regular frontend, with Sass code which is compiled into native CSS code on the server side (The Sass code comes precompiled with the project).
+The web client is a regular frontend, with Sass code which is compiled into native CSS code on the server side (the Sass code comes precompiled with the project).
 The web client is also protected with a 4 to 8 digit PIN-code that you configure when setting up the server for the first time.
 The PIN-code is required on every request made to the server in order to access the control panel from where you can perform the tasks.
 The PIN-code is stored on the server encrypted using the AES 256 bit encryption algorithm.

 The web client control panel has a set of buttons each designated to perform a specific task.
 Upon clicking on a button, an AJAX request is being made to the server.
 Based on what task you chose to perform a request will be made to the task-specific-URL.